 An organization completely owned by the citizens of the UAE keeping in view that Exempted Licensee under Economic Substance Regulations is not part of any Multinational Corporation and has organization only in the UAE.
 The organization should therefore have no business outside the UAE.
 Keeping in view this fact, UAE citizens and individuals holding a valid UAE residence permit, who reside in the UAE are considered UAE Residents.

 A UAE Branch of a Foreign Organization the Relevant Income of Which is Subject to Tax in a Jurisdiction Other than the United Arab Emirates

 An organization can not meet the requirements of the Economic Substance Test if such organization is a branch of a foreign organization and its revenue is subject to company tax in the jurisdiction where such foreign organization is a tax tenant.

 Read more about : The new Economic Substance Regulations for UAE Companies

 Obligations of Exempted Licensees under ESR

 Exempted Licensees are subjected to the Economic Substance Regulations from the financial year commencing on 1 January 2019, or from the date on which the Exempted Licensees begin carrying out a Relevant Activity.
 Organizations that are Exempted Licensees require ESR notification filing and the submission of documents to verify their exempt position claiming to be an Exempted Licensee for each financial year.
 The ESR notification must be filed electronically on the Ministry of Finance Portal within six months from the end of the Financial Year of the Exempted Licensees.
-The ESR Notification and relevant information submitted by Exempted Licensees will be reviewed by the respective Regulatory Authority for the purpose of verification of information as well as to confirm whether the Exempted Licensee has sufficiently evidenced its status as an Exempted Licensee and to further notify the National Assessing Authority.
+The ESR Notification and relevant information submitted by Exempted Licensees will be reviewed by the respective Regulatory Authority for verification of information as well as to confirm whether the Exempted Licensee has sufficiently evidenced its status as an Exempted Licensee and to further notify the National Assessing Authority.

 Organizations that are Exempted Licensees on the basis of being a tax resident in a foreign jurisdiction are required to submit one of the following documents along with its ESR notification: